LeondeHaas/SocialBirbs-Final/README.md

 Welcome to SocialBirbs!

-This App is made with mainly JavaScript and React, it always people to create, sign in, and post their favorite bird photos or videos to the world!
+This App is made with mainly JavaScript and React, it allows people to create, sign in, and post their favorite bird photos or videos!

 🐦